MM-cyi/PySWASH/README.md

 # Contact

-You can contact me at: m.miani@cyi.ac.cy
+You can contact me at: m.miani@cyi.ac.cy, and put [PySWASH] in the mail subject.
+It might take a while to respond...

+I am happy for any feedback, (constructive) criticism, or proposal to expand/improve the tool as it still is perfectible.

 # Available examples on YouTube: